raspberrypilearning/build-a-webpage/en/step_2.md

 + 🐙 Information about a pet or animal
 + 💬 Some advice that you have found helpful
 + 🏞️ Tourist information about a place you have visited or would like to visit
-+ 👩🏿‍🦼 Information about a medical condition or disability that you think more people should be aware of.
++ 👩🏿‍🦼 Information about a medical condition or disability that you think more people should be aware of

 **Tip:** Try to choose a topic that you already know something about.
 This is so you can spend your time building your webpage, not researching a topic.